soto-project/soto-cognito-authentication-kit/README.md

 The `name` parameter is an enum containing all challenges.
 The `responses` parameter is a dictionary of inputs to the challenge.
 The `session` parameter was included in the challenge returned to you by the authentication request.
 If the challenge is successful `response.authenticated` will not be `nil`.
 If another challenge is required then you will get details of that in `response.challenged`.

 ## Creating user pools
+There are a few settings that are required when creating your user pool, if you want to use them with the AWS Cognito Authentication library.
+Because the library uses the Admin level service calls device tracking is unavailable.
+Ensure you set device remembering to off.
+Otherwise your refresh tokens will not work.
 When creating the app client for your user pool on the AWS Cognito console, ensure you have 'Generate client secret' enabled.
-The AWS Cognito Authentication library automatically creates the secret hash required for this, so it would be sensible to take advantage of this.
+The AWS Cognito Authentication library automatically creates the secret hash required for user pools that have a client secret.
+It would be sensible to take advantage of this.
+As the library is designed to work on backend secure servers it uses the Admin no SRP authorization flow to authenticate users so you will also need to tick 'Enable sign-in API for server-based authentication (ADMIN_NO_SRP_AUTH)'.